GoogleCloudPlatform/bigquery-utils/tools/terraform_sync_tool/README.md

 ## Prerequisite
 Before building the terraform sync tool, please ensure that billing and Cloud Build are enabled for your Cloud project.

-You'll also need to install Cloud SDK(https://cloud.google.com/sdk/docs/install) and Terragrunt(https://terragrunt.gruntwork.io/docs/getting-started/install)
+You'll also need to install Terragrunt(https://terragrunt.gruntwork.io/docs/getting-started/install)

 ## Folder Structure
 This directory serves as a starting point for your cloud project with terraform-sync-tool as one of qa tools integrated.